whuey79/ciFunctions/README.md

-ciFunctions
+ConfirmIt Functions
 ===========
-My functions for Confirmit
+Functions for Confirmit